Arrive Cape Town, South Africa

 Greater Kruger Area | Sighting Africa’s “Big Five”

 Spend two days immersed in your private game reserve.
 Embark on game drives in open safari vehicles for optimum viewing and go on early-morning game walks with your ranger.
 This region is one of the finest in Africa for high densities of wildlife, which often appear just steps in front of you.
 As you explore, learn about the flora and fauna as well as basic tracking skills.
 In between safari activities, participate in an A&K Chef’s Table culinary experience, preparing a traditional South African stew.
 At dusk, stop for a sundowner, and then search for nocturnal animals before returning to your lodge for dinner.

 Today, fly to Livingstone, Zambia, and then transfer to your hotel in Victoria Falls, Zimbabwe — an original Edwardian colonial hotel that delivers the elegance of old-world travel in modern, luxurious style.
-This afternoon, take high tea and enjoy a historical tour of the hotel, the first one built here in 1904.
+Enjoy lunch, and then set out on a historical tour of the hotel, the first one built here in 1904.

 Victoria Falls | Zambezi River Cruise with Sundowners

 Take a guided walking tour of breathtaking Victoria Falls, one of the world’s greatest natural wonders, and explore the surrounding rainforest.
 See rainbows and clouds of spray as the mile-wide Upper Zambezi plummets into the Lower Zambezi.
-Afterward, shop at the stalls of local artisans at the Falls Market.
+Afterward, shop at the stalls of local artisans at a local market.
 At sunset, cruise the Zambezi, viewing hippos and elephants at the shore, while sipping a cocktail for a delightfully relaxing Scenic Sundowner.
 Gather tonight for a farewell dinner.